 Administer Kionex at least 3 hours before or 3 hours after other oral medications.
 Patients with gastroparesis may require a 6 hour separation [see Warnings and Precautions (5.5) and Drug Interaction (7)]

 The intensity and duration of therapy depend upon the severity and resistance of hyperkalemia.

-Kionex®should not be heated for to do so may alter the exchange properties of the resin.
+Do not heat Kionex as it could alter the exchange properties of the resin.

 One level teaspoon contains approximately 3.5 g of Kionex and 15 mEq of sodium.